 Skip to content

 The political and military situation remains stable in Malawi.
-However, because of past conflicts and its geographical location (e.g. proximity to Mozambique), the country still faces weapons and ammunition trafficking.
-Due to this situation, systems for ammunition management need to contribute to the proper storage and marking of weapons, as well as prevent the cross-border diversion and trafficking of weapons and ammunition.1
+Because of past conflicts and its geographical location (e.g. proximity to Mozambique), however, the country still faces weapons and ammunition trafficking.
+Ammunition management systems therefore need to ensure the proper storage and marking of weapons, and prevent the cross-border diversion and trafficking of weapons and ammunition.1

-The African Union, RECSA, the Halo Trust, BICC and MSAG are on the ground to support the through-life management of ammunition by working with the Ministry of Defence of Malawi.
-Efforts have included Physical Security and Stockpile Management (PSSM) training with police and military forces, providing Explosive Ordnance Disposal (EOD) courses, building armoury and ammunition storehouses, destruction of obsolete ammunition stocks, and train-the-trainer regional programmes in ammunition management.2
+The African Union; the Regional Centre on Small Arms in the Great Lakes Region, the Horn of Africa and Bordering States (RECSA); the Halo Trust; the Bonn International Centre for Conflict Studies (BICC); and the Multinational Small Arms and Ammunition Group (MSAG) are working on the ground to support the through-life management of ammunition, in collaboration with the Ministry of Defence of Malawi.
+Efforts have included providing physical security and stockpile management training to police and military forces; organising explosive ordnance disposal (EOD) courses; building armoury and ammunition storehouses; destroying obsolete ammunition stocks; and conducting regional train-the-trainer programmes in ammunition management.2

 Launch the country dashboard